cesarderio/reading-notes/401-reading-notes/class-19.md

 Explain how “push notifications” work, using SNS.

-* We can create lambdas/functions to send out(push) messsage to many "subscribers"
+* We can create lambdas/functions to send out(push) message to many "subscribers"

 [SQS and SNS Basics](https://www.youtube.com/watch?v=UesxWuZMZqI)